Bicycle Computers Have Astonishing Capability In A Very Small Package

 An inexpensive bike computer usually has wires between the read head and the sensor.
 But, for mountain bikes, used for off-road or trail riding, it is a good idea to get a wireless unit that uses a sensor/transmitter to send the signal to the read head.
 (You don't want wires getting caught on brush etc.) These are readily available for a few dollars more.

-If you are considering buying a computer (for any other than a mountain bike) I suggest that you get one that will work with the rear wheel.
+If you are considering buying a computer for a bike that you will ride with a trainer you will probably want one that will work with the rear wheel.
 This gives you the option of using it when your bike is mounted on a trainer indoors.

 It's a good idea to replace the battery on the same day each year so you don't lose power in the middle of a long ride.
 This never happens at a convenient time.
 I change mine in the spring when I set the clocks ahead for daylight savings time.